 You can’t just say “No Refunds”.

-You need to include a statement on your Refund Policy in your Terms and Conditions.
+You need to include a statement about your Refund Policy on your website.
 This is one of the most frequent questions we get here at Legal123.
 The issue is particularly tricky if you sell digital products, like software or eBooks.
 In these cases, once the product is sold there is no way of “returning” it and guaranteeing that the product has not been or is not being “used”.
-In these instances, the online business owner would prefer to have a blanket “no refunds” policy and avoid the issue entirely.
+In these instances, often an online business owner would prefer to have a blanket “no refunds” policy to avoid the issue entirely.

 However, Australian Consumer Law explicitly states you cannot have a blanket “no refunds” policy.
-You have to offer some kind of refund, since you are required by law to guarantee your goods and services against faults or if they do not perform as advertised.
+You have to offer some kind of refund in some instances, since you are required by law to guarantee your goods and services against faults or if they do not perform as advertised.
 So we recommend you explain when you will and will not provide a refund, for example:

-- You are given to opportunity to fix technical issues (e.g. downloading)
+- You are given an opportunity to fix technical issues (e.g. downloading)

-- Refund requests have to be made within a limited time period, or
+- Refund requests have to be made within a specified limited time period, or

 - Refunds will not be given if the customer has changed their mind, etc.